Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

-The logarithm of the density of states is calculated for various control parameters and shown in Fig. \ref{f11}.
-In the absence of a magnetic field, the span of energy increases for FM interactions in Fig. \ref{f11a} and decreases for AFM interactions in Fig. \ref{f11b} with increasing interaction strength ${J_1}$.
-The shape of DOS is symmetric about the zero-energy for FM and AFM interactions without any external field, and the shape becomes asymmetric while applying an external magnetic field.
-The logarithm of DOS for FM interaction in the presence of external magnetic field is shown in Fig. \ref{f11c}, where, the highest possible value of energy remains constant for configurations irrespective of the change in the applied magnetic field.
-The DOS for FM interactions shows an increase for the negative energy values with an increase in the applied magnetic field.
-As shown in Fig. \ref{f11d}, the lowest energy (ground state) of AFM configurations is a fixed value for different interaction strengths, where the DOS of configurations with positive energy values increases as the external field increases.
-The maximum value of all the DOS is same ($122.2959$) at the energy $E=0$ for all the plots in Fig. \ref{f11}.
+In this section, the Wang-Landau technique is applied to investigate the system with FM and G-type AFM order of interaction.
+The logarithm of the density of states is calculated for various control parameters and are shown in Fig.\ref{f18}.
+In the absence of magnetic field, the span of energy increases for FM interactions (Fig.\ref{f18a}) and decreases for G-AFM interactions (Fig.\ref{f18b}) with increasing interaction strength ${J_1}$.
+The shape of DOS is symmetric about the zero-energy for FM and AFM interactions without any external field and the shape becomes asymmetric while applying an external magnetic field.
+The logarithm of DOS for FM and G-AFM interactions in the presence of external magnetic field are shown respectively in Fig.\ref{f18c} and Fig.\ref{f18d}.
+Irrespective of the change in the applied magnetic field, the highest possible value of DOS remains same in both the cases.
+However, the DOS plot for FM interactions show an increase in the range of negative energy values with an increase in the applied magnetic field, whereas the G-AFM interactions show an increase in the range of positive energy values with an increasing magnetic field.
+The maximum value of the DOS is same ($122.2959$) for the energy $E=0$ for all the plots in Fig.\ref{f18}.

-The DOS of FM and AFM are similar to each other in the absence of a magnetic field.
+The DOS of FM and G-AFM are similar to each other in the absence of magnetic field.
 The DOS shows interesting characteristics in the presence of the magnetic field.
-Thus, we analyze the free energy and entropy for ferromagnetic and anti-ferromagnetic interactions in the presence of the magnetic field, which are depicted in Fig. \ref{f12}.
-As shown in Fig. \ref{f12a}, the free energy of the ground state for FM interaction is decreasing while the external magnetic field is increasing.
-It reflects the characteristics of the DOS in Fig. \ref{f11c}.
-The entropy graph for FM system in Fig. \ref{f12b} starts from zero entropy for all the external field strenghts shows the convergence of the system to a single microstate for the lowest energy(ground state).
-As the field strength increases, the plots follows a reduced entropy path with increasing temperature.
+Thus, the free energy and entropy for ferromagnetic and anti-ferromagnetic interactions in the presence of the magnetic field are analyzed in detail and are depicted in Fig.\ref{f19}.
+From the Fig.\ref{f19a}, it is observed that the free energy of the ground state for FM interaction decreases with the increase in the external magnetic field which reflects the characteristics of the DOS as given in Fig.\ref{f18c}.
+The entropy plot for FM system (Fig.\ref{f19b}) starts from zero entropy for all the external field strengths and it shows the convergence of the system to a single microstate for the lowest energy (ground state).
+As the field strength increases, the plots follows a decreased trend in entropy values with increasing temperature.